-Latest TRP Ratings: Yehh Jadu Hai Jinn Ka Jumps To 3rd Spot; Dance Plus & Bigg Boss Enter TRP Chart
+Latest TRP Ratings: Yehh Jadu Hai Jinn Ka Jumps To 3rd Spot; Dance Plus & Bigg Boss Enter Chart

 Yehh Jadu Hai Jinn Ka & Choti Sarrdaarni

-Yehh Jadu Hai Jinn Ka has jumped to the third spot with TRP ratings, while Choti Sarrdaarni has dropped to the sixth spot.
+Yehh Jadu Hai Jinn Ka has jumped to the third spot on the TRP chart whereas Choti Sarrdaarni has dropped to the sixth spot.
 The shows have managed to garner 2.6 and 2.5 ratings, respectively.

 Taarak Mehta Ka Ooltah Chashmah & Yeh Rishta Kya Kehlata Hai